 School of Hospitality and Culinary Arts

-For Culinary Arts, Hotel and Restaurant Administration, Hospitality and Tourism Management, plus Professional Baking and Patisserie:
+For Culinary Arts, Hospitality and Tourism Management, Hotel and Restaurant Management, Tourism Management, plus Professional Baking and Pastry:

 School of Construction and Engineering Technologies